 Part of this weight loss can be attributed to the reduction in saturated fat but in addition, fruits and vegetables contain large volumes of water, making you fill up before you fill out.

 While debates rage on about whether more people should be avoid eating animals, multiple studies show that our bodies function better with more greens, nuts, and vegetables.
 Variety is good; eat the rainbow.

-This post brought to you by our friends at these fantastic place for window tint Vancouver WA for sponsoring our post today!
+This post brought to you by our friends at this fantastic inpatient 12 step program for sponsoring our post today!

 Check out this video for more information on a vegan diet.
 See you next time.